-Serbia: Power utility EPS prepares for new cycle in electricity production, decommissioning and new power gen facilities, explains EPS Executive25.
-January 2016. / News Serbia Energy
+Serbia: Power utility EPS prepares for new cycle in electricity production, decommissioning and new power gen facilities, explains EPS Executive, News Serbia Energy

 Serbian power utility EPS Elektroprivreda Srbije produces around 70% of its electricity from coal fired power plants, supplied with lignite coal from two biggest coal mines Drmno and Kolubara.
 Despite environment challenges EPS is planning to continue its reliance on coal fired TPPs in which it plans to invest in order to modernize facilities and comply with EU regulations explains Dragan Jovanovic, EPS Executive director for electricity production.